mikeevstropov/vuex-loopback/README.md

 ```

 ## Create Vuex module
-Before use built-in components like `ItemsLoader` and `ItemEditor` you need to create Vuex modules for each Loopback collections that you want to manage.
+Before use built-in components `ItemsLoader` and `ItemEditor` you need to create Vuex modules for each Loopback collections that you want to manage.
 For example we will create named module `articles` for the `Articles` collection.

 ##### 1. Define collection model with default fields.